ShaneCurcuru/mutualaidarlington.org/food.md

   caption: "Photo: [**Jakub Kapusnak / Unsplash**](https://unsplash.com/)"
 ---

 For those uncomfortable or unable to shop at grocery stores in person, there are options out there beyond Amazon Fresh, Instacart, or Peapod.
-Various mutual aid groups and Jen on Facebook are sharing links to restaurant wholesale distributors - and local farms! - that are now offering retail delivery or pickup.
+Many restaurant wholesale distributors - and local farms! - are now offering retail delivery or pickup, sometimes even curbside trunk service.
+If you need to pickup food **now**, check out the [In-Stock Grocery Trackers](/instock/).

 Reminder: [Wash your hands, don't worry too much about sanitizing groceries](https://www.npr.org/sections/health-shots/2020/04/12/832269202/no-you-dont-need-to-disinfect-your-groceries-but-here-s-to-shop-safely).
 {: .pullrightbox .notice--info }